List of armed factions during the Syrian civil war: Syrian opposition and allies

-Syrian National Coalition and Interim Government
+Syrian National Coalition and Syrian Interim Government

 Syrian National Council

 Formed on 23 August 2011, the National Council is a coalition of anti-government groups, based in Turkey.
 The group includes signatories of the 2005 Damascus Declaration, the Syrian Muslim Brotherhood, Kurdish and Assyrian factions, representatives of Alawi communities and Local Coordination Committees.
 The National Council seeks the end of Bashar al-Assad's rule and the establishment of a modern, civil, democratic state.
 SNC has links with the Free Syrian Army.
 The Kurdish parties eventually left the Council, after it resisted their demands for political decentralisation.

 Syrian National Coalition

 Syrian National Coalition members in Doha, 11 November 2012.
 In center, president al-Khatib, along with VPs Seif and Atassi, as well as all SNC chairmen Ghalioun, Sieda and Sabra.

 On 11 November 2012 in Doha, the National Council and other opposition groups united as the National Coalition of Syrian Revolutionary and Opposition Forces.
 The Syrian National Council has 22 out of 60 seats of the Syrian National Coalition.
 The following day, it was recognised as the legitimate government of Syria by numerous Arab Gulf states, and later by the US, France, Turkey, Spain and the UK as well.

 Delegates to the Coalition's leadership council are to include women and representatives of religious and ethnic minorities, including Alawites.
 The military council will reportedly include the Free Syrian Army.
 The main aims of the National Coalition are replacing the Bashar al-Assad government and "its symbols and pillars of support", "dismantling the security services", unifying and supporting the Free Syrian Army, refusing dialogue and negotiation with the al-Assad government, and "holding accountable those responsible for killing Syrians, destroying [Syria], and displacing [Syrians]."

-The NC was criticised for their weak political and organisational dynamics, caused by internal power conflicts.
-The NC's main function was to coordinate the humanitarian assistance, instead of forming a real political leadership.
+The SNC was criticised for their weak political and organisational dynamics, caused by internal power conflicts.
+The SNC's main function was to coordinate the humanitarian assistance, instead of forming a real political leadership.

-Interim Government
+Syrian Interim Government

 In 2013, after pressure from France, Turkey and Qatar, the Syrian National Coalition formed the Syrian Interim Government (SIG), in order to rule the territories which had been liberated from the regime.
 The SIG was created to give the opposition movement more legitimacy 'on the ground', by offering humanitarian assistance and governance.
 The minister of defence was to be chosen by the Free Syrian Army.
 The interim government's headquarters in Syria are located in the city of Azaz in Aleppo Governorate.
 As of June 2019 its prime minister is Abdurrahman Mustafa and as of July 2021 its president is Salem al-Meslet.

 On 30 January 2025, the SIG officially "placed itself at the disposal" of the first Syrian transitional government, which began deploying its forces across former SIG territory in early February 2025.